 The conduct process is integral in upholding the policies and procedures for the University.
 It ensures due process for our students and provides the opportunity to discuss and further investigate the alleged violations.

 - Respondents are any University student or resident who is charged with an alleged violation of the Code of Student Responsibility and/or the Terms of Occupancy.

-- Directives to Appear are emailed to all respondents at the incident at their Stony Brook e-mail address, inviting them to participate in a Disciplinary Conference.
+- Directive to Appear for a Student Conduct meeting are emailed to all respondents at the incident at their Stony Brook e-mail address.

-- The Disciplinary Conference is the opportunity for all respondents to review the incident and provide any further information for the case.
-The hearing officer will consider all statements and information provided for the case to make an impartial decision.
+- The Disciplinary Conference is the opportunity for all respondents to review the incident and provide any further information for the incident.
+The hearing officer will consider all statements and information provided for the incident to make an impartial decision.

 - Certain decisions will warrant sanctions to be issued, to serve as educational interventions for our students.
 Residential Community Standards strives to promote student success while upholding the rules and regulations of the university.

-- Working with the community is integral for our efforts; as such, the Resident Hall Directors (RHDs) and Apartment Living Coordinators (ALCs) assist the Office of Residential Community Standards by participating as hearing officers for designated areas/incidents.
+- Working with the community is integral for our efforts; as such, the Resident Hall Directors (RHDs) and Area Coordinators (ACs) assist the Office of Residential Community Standards by participating as hearing officers for designated areas/incidents.

-Students found responsible for offesnes under the Code of Student Responsibilty or Campus Residences Terms of Occupancy can appeal such findings on the following limited grounds:
+Students found responsible for offenses under the Code of Student Responsibilty or Campus Residences Terms of Occupancy can appeal such findings on the following limited grounds: